§ 3345. Meeting or overtaking school bus.

 (i) Mandatory use of loading zones.--Whenever school bus loading zones have been established at or near a school or along a highway or trafficway, it is unlawful for a school bus operator to stop the bus to pick up or discharge school children at any location other than at the loading zones.
 A list of approved loading zones for the route of the bus shall be carried by the operator.

-(j) Penalty.--A person who violates subsection (a) or (f.1) commits a summary offense and shall, upon conviction, be sentenced to pay a fine of $250.
+(j) Penalty.--A person who violates subsection (a) or (f.1) commits a summary offense and shall, upon conviction, be sentenced to pay a fine of $250 and a $35 surcharge.
+The surcharge shall be deposited into the School Bus Safety Grant Program Account.

 1998 Amendment.
 Act 151 amended subsecs. (a), (c), (f.1), (g), (h) and (i).